Relationships in the Workplace

 III.
 RELATIONSHIPS AT WORK

-B. Romantic or sexual relationships between staff members where one individual has influence or control over the other's conditions of employment are inappropriate.
+B. Romantic or sexual relationships between employees where one individual has influence or control over the other's conditions of employment are inappropriate.
 These relationships, even if consensual, may ultimately result in conflict or difficulties in the workplace.
 If such a relationship currently exists or develops, it must be disclosed:

-- The supervisor or staff member who has influence or control over the other's conditions of employment has an obligation to disclose his/her relationship to the department head or next level of administrator.
+- The supervisor or employee who has influence or control over the other's conditions of employment has an obligation to disclose his/her relationship to the department head or next level of administrator.

-- The other staff member involved in the relationship is encouraged to disclose the relationship to either the next level of administrator, Employee Relations or the EAD.
+- The other employee involved in the relationship is encouraged to disclose the relationship to either the next level of administrator, Employee Relations or the EAD.

 C. Refer to previous page.